White Oleander: Major characters

 Astrid Magnussen: the main character, she is twelve years old when the novel opens.
 Artistic, shy and in the sway of her manipulative mother.
 The novel depicts her loss of naivety, sexual awakening, and attempts at self-definition.

 Ingrid Magnussen: Astrid's manipulative mother, who is jailed early in the novel for her murder of her lover Barry.
 When with Astrid, she often forgets she has a daughter and focuses on her eclectic art.
 Later, she attempts to control Astrid from jail.

 Starr: Astrid's first foster mother, she is a former stripper turned outspoken Christian.
 She is recovering from alcoholism and drug use and lives in a trailer with her children.
 She first shows kindness to Astrid but later grows jealous of Astrid's relationship with Ray.

 'Uncle' Ray: Starr's boyfriend, whose children call him "Uncle Ray."
-A seemingly kind mechanic, he begins a sexual relationship with Astrid who is, at the time, 14.
+A seemingly kind carpenter, he begins a sexual relationship with Astrid who is, at the time, 14.
 Thus the relationship is an example of sexual predation.

 Olivia Johnstone: An African-American high-class sex worker Astrid befriends while living with her second foster family, the Turlocks.
 Olivia introduces Astrid to a luxurious, hedonistic lifestyle.

 Claire Richards: Astrid's fourth foster mother, who notices Astrid's artistic talent and encourages her to pursue school.
 Claire has a weak relationship with her husband, poor self-esteem, and commits suicide after encouragement from Ingrid.

 Paul Trout: An artistic boy Astrid meets while staying at MacLaren Children's Center (known as "Mac"), a facility for foster children who can't find placements.
 Astrid later develops a romance with Paul.

 Rena Grushenka: Astrid's final foster mother, a tough, business-savvy Russian woman.
 She is abrasive but encourages Astrid to make sound financial decisions and to become a good negotiator.

-Major themes
+Themes

 Motherhood is a primary theme of the novel.
 Astrid struggles to define herself against her biological mother and her various foster mothers, while still searching for the love and acceptance her mother cannot provide from jail.
 The art pieces Astrid creates at the end of the novel are metaphors for her various mothers and homes.

-Other major themes include the nature of art; self-reflection and creation; survival of the fittest; and perfection versus imperfection.
+The novel also deals with the nature of art; self-reflection and creation; survival of the fittest; and perfection versus imperfection.

+Origins

+The short story of the same name appeared in the Fall/Winter 1994 issue of Black Warrior Review.
+The Best American Short Stories for that year included it in their list of distinguished short fiction.

 Reception

 The novel received good reviews and had a typical publication run for a debut novel.
 After being named to Oprah's Book Club in 1999, the popularity of the book skyrocketed.
 It became a national best seller.
-Currently, it has a 3.95 out of 5 star rating on Goodreads.
+Currently, it has a 4.00 out of 5 star rating on Goodreads.

 Adaptations

-Fitch originally wrote the novel as a short story, which was distinguished in the 1994 edition of "Best American Short Stories".

 The novel was adapted into a film, White Oleander, released in 2002 starring Michelle Pfeiffer and Renée Zellweger.